frimane/SolMultinomClass/README.md

 `SolMultinomClass` package includes a set of functions allowing:
 - a clustering method namely Dirichlet multinomial mixture model.
-- a function to calculate of extraterrestrial solar radiation at a given site.
+- a function to calculate the extraterrestrial solar radiation at a given location.
 - a function to calculate the day duration.
-- a function to encode the data as vectors of occupation numbers (as multinomial distribution samples)--- for more details, see the attached paper below.
+- a function to encode the data as vectors of occupation numbers (as multinomial distribution samples)___for more details, see the attached paper below.
 - a method for sizing stand-alone PV systems based on the loss of load probability concept.

 ## Software